hartwigmedical/hmftools/amber/README.md

 Argument | Description
 ---|---
-reference | Name of the reference sample reference_bam | Path to (indexed) reference bam file tumor | Name of the tumor sample tumor_bam | Path to (indexed) tumor bam file output_dir | Path to the output directory ref_genome | Path to the ref genome fasta file bed | Path to bed file containing likely heterozygous sites (see below).
+reference | Name of the reference sample. reference_bam | Path to (indexed) reference bam file. tumor | Name of the tumor sample. tumor_bam | Path to (indexed) tumor bam file. output_dir | Path to the output directory.
+This directory will be created if it does not already exist. ref_genome | Path to the ref genome fasta file. bed | Path to bed file containing likely heterozygous sites (see below).
 Gz files supported.

 The bed file used by HMF (GermlineHetPon.hg19.bed.gz) is available to download from [HMF-Pipeline-Resources](https://resources.hartwigmedicalfoundation.nl).